| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 Add a range of lines from filename to the history list, a line at

-is missing, then read from `~/.history'.
+a time.
+If filename is missing, then read from `~/.history'.

 Start reading at line from and end at to.
 If from